-Reaffirming further the Paris Agreement 1 and its early entry into force, encouraging all its parties to fully implement the Agreement, and parties to the United Nations Framework Convention on Climate Change 2 that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, where appropriate, as soon as possible,
+Reaffirming further the Paris Agreement and its early entry into force, encouraging all its parties to fully implement the Agreement, and parties to the United Nations Framework Convention on Climate Change that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, where appropriate, as soon as possible,

-Reaffirming the Sendai Framework for Disaster Risk Reduction 2015-2030,3 noting the findings of the 2019 Global Assessment Report on Disaster Risk Reduction, expressing concern that disaster risk and disaster economic losses are increasing in many middle-income countries, thus undermining the financing available for investment in sustainable development and stimulation of economic growth, and recognizing that financing disaster risk reduction efforts and building resilience to economic and environmental shocks remain a challenge in many middle-income countries.
+Reaffirming the Sendai Framework for Disaster Risk Reduction 2015-2030, noting the findings of the Global Assessment Report on Disaster Risk Reduction: Special Report on Drought 2021, expressing concern that disaster risk and disaster economic losses are increasing in many middle-income countries, thus undermining the financing available for investment in sustainable development and stimulation of economic growth, and recognizing that financing disaster risk reduction efforts and building resilience to economic and environmental shocks remain a challenge in many middle-income countries,

-Welcoming the New Urban Agenda, adopted at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III), held in Quito, Ecuador, from 17 to 20 October 2016,4
+Welcoming the New Urban Agenda, adopted at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III), held in Quito, Ecuador, from 17 to 20 October 2016,

-Recalling its resolutions 70/215 of 22 December 2015 and 72/230 of 20 December 2017,
+Recalling its resolutions 70/215 of 22 December 2015, 72/230 of 20 December 2017 and 74/231 of 19 December 2019,

-Recalling also that the 2030 Agenda for Sustainable Development recognizes, inter alia, that middle-income countries still face significant challenges to achieve sustainable development and that, in order to ensure that achievements made to date are sustained, efforts to address ongoing challenges should be strengthened through the exchange of experiences, improved coordination and better and focused support of the United Nations development system, the international financial institutions, regional organizations and other stakeholders,
+Recalling also that the 2030 Agenda recognizes, inter alia, that middle-income countries still face significant challenges to achieve sustainable development and that, in order to ensure that achievements made to date are sustained, efforts to address ongoing challenges should be strengthened through the exchange of experiences, improved coordination and better and focused support of the United Nations development system, the international financial institutions, regional organizations and other stakeholders,

-Reaffirming its resolution 71/243 of 21 December 2016 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system, in which it recognized that middle-income countries still face specific challenges,
+Reaffirming its resolutions 71/243 of 21 December 2016 and 75/233 of 21 December 2020 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system, in which it recognized that middle-income countries still face specific challenges,

-Welcoming the ongoing efforts of the Secretary-General with regard to the repositioning of the United Nations development system, acknowledging the progress achieved thus far in advancing the mandates of its resolution 71/243 and its resolution 72/279 of 31 May 2018, and welcoming in this regard the discussions at the operational activities for development segment of the 2019 session of the Economic and Social Council,
+Welcoming the ongoing efforts of the Secretary-General with regard to the repositioning of the United Nations development system, acknowledging the progress achieved thus far in advancing the mandates of its resolution 71/243 and its resolution 72/279 of 31 May 2018, and welcoming in this regard the discussions at the operational activities for development segment of the 2020 and 2021 sessions of the Economic and Social Council,

-Noting with appreciation the convening of the high-level meeting of the General Assembly to discuss the gaps and challenges of middle-income countries in the implementation of the 2030 Agenda for Sustainable Development, held on 4 December 2018 at United Nations Headquarters,
+Noting with appreciation the convening of the second high-level meeting of the General Assembly to discuss the gaps and challenges of middle-income countries in the implementation of the 2030 Agenda, held on 17 June and 2 July 2021 at United Nations Headquarters,

-Taking note of the United Nations Industrial Development Organization Strategic Framework for Partnering with Middle-Income Countries, adopted by the General Conference of the United Nations Industrial Development Organization at its eighteenth session, held in Abu Dhabi from 3 to 7 November 2019, in its resolution GC.18/Res.9 of 7 November 2019,5
+Taking note of the United Nations Industrial Development Organization Strategic Framework for Partnering with Middle-Income Countries, adopted by the General Conference of the United Nations Industrial Development Organization at its eighteenth session, held in Abu Dhabi from 3 to 7 November 2019, in its resolution GC.18/Res.9 of 7 November 2019,

-1 Adopted under the UNFCCC in FCCC/CP/2015/10/Add.1, decision 1/CP.21.
+&lt;sup>1 Adopted under the UNFCCC in FCCC/CP/2015/10/Add.1, decision 1/CP.21.

-2 United Nations, Treaty Series, vol. 1771, No. 30822.
+&lt;sup>2 United Nations, Treaty Series, vol. 1771, No. 30822.

-3 Resolution 69/283, annex II.
+&lt;sup>3 Resolution 69/283, annex II.

-4 Resolution 71/256, annex.
+&lt;sup>4 Resolution 71/256, annex.

-5 See GC.18/INF/4.
+&lt;sup>5 See GC.18/INF/4.